slendermon/alpine-hardened/README.md

 After applying this, you may do `abuild -r` to start compiling the kernel.

+After compiling kernel, it is also recommended to use the apk package hardened-malloc, within /etc/ld.so.preload:
+`/usr/lib/libhardened_malloc.so`

 ## External Links:
 #### Custom Kernel:
 - https://wiki.alpinelinux.org/wiki/Custom_Kernel